swisscom/sample-uaa-angular-client/README.md

 ### Set up a resource server

-To run this sample, you need to first set up a resource server, i.e. an API to which your React app will connect once it has the auth token.
+To run this sample, you need to first set up a resource server, i.e. an API to which your Angular app will connect once it has the auth token.
 To achieve this you can either deploy the [Spring Boot sample](https://github.com/swisscom/sample-uaa-spring-boot-service-provider) or the [Ruby sample](https://github.com/swisscom/sample-uaa-ruby-service-provider).
 We will refer to the URL under which this resource server is running as `<resource server URL>`.

 ### Clone the repo